Favoriten: History

 In 1874, the former settlement of Favoriten was annexed by Vienna as the 10th district.
 The first district director was the well-known Johann Steudel, who ran a tavern in the former settlement.
 The district expanded its borders quickly as industries and the associated housing grew in the area.
 After World War II, Vienna was divided into quarters and split among the Allies, and Favoriten belonged to the Soviet-occupied sector.
 Favoriten was last expanded in 1954, when the former villages of Rothneusiedl, Oberlaa and Unterlaa were annexed to the district.

 In the Oberlaa/Rothneusiedl area there are several constructions named after well-known Swedish people, such as the Per-Albin-Hansson-Siedlung, the Olof Palme-Hof, and the Selma-Lagerlöf-Gasse.
 This is to honour the Swedish support after the war.
 Per Albin Hansson, the Swedish social-democratic politician, for instance lent a lot of support to Vienna after World War II.

 Population

-Population development

 In 1869, the current area covered by the Favoriten District included only 22,340 inhabitants.
 Due to the huge influx of workers in the district area up to the beginning of the First World War, the district population increased 7-fold up to 1910 as 159,241 inhabitants.
 Thereafter, the district's population declined until the 30s, fell during the Second World War, but for the next 40 years gradually increased.
 Unlike many downtown districts, the population numbers grew in the 50s and 60s again, as the district had sufficient land area for new buildings, which expanded due to the housing demand.
 From the '70s, the population began to stagnate; however, since 2001, the number of inhabitants has increased significantly and, at the beginning of 2007, amounted to 169,578 people.